 - 1.1.
 The title of emeritus faculty recognizes a career of accomplishment and contribution to Bowling Green State University and its community.
-It is a non-salaried academic title of honor to a retired faculty member. - 1.2.
-Faculty who are retired and have served as full-time faculty for at least ten years at BGSU are eligible for emeritus status.
-Under extraordinary circumstances (e.g., death, early retirement due to disability), special consideration may be given to faculty nominees who have served BGSU for five or more years, but less than ten years. - 1.3.
-The title emeritus may attach to any position that the retired faculty member has occupied in the University and for which a preference is indicated, subject to the approval of the Provost and President. - 1.4.
-There is a normal expectation that faculty who meet the qualifications listed above shall be granted emeritus status upon retirement.
+It is a non-salaried academic title of honor that may be requested by any Bargaining Unit Faculty Member separating from full-time employment (e.g., retirement, resignation, nonrenewal for reasons other than performance). - 1.2.
+BUFM who are separating from full-time employment and are either (a) age 55 and have served as full-time faculty for at least ten years at BGSU or (b) any age and have served as a full-time faculty member for at least 25 years at BGSU are eligible for emeritus status.
+Special consideration may be given to a candidate who has a career of accomplishment and contribution to BGSU but who may not have met the years of service and/or age criteria. - 1.3.
+The title emeritus may attach to any position that the separating BUFM has occupied at BGSU and for which a preference is indicated, subject to the approval of the Provost and President. - 1.4.
+There is a normal expectation that BUFM who meet the qualifications listed above shall be granted emeritus status upon separation.